qltysh/qlty-browser/README.md

 To load the extension in Chrome:

-1. Go to `chrome://extensions`
+1. Go to `chrome://extensions`.
-2. Enable "Developer mode"
+2. Enable "Developer mode".
-3. Click "Load unpacked"
+3. Click "Load unpacked".
-4. Select the root directory of this project
+4. Select the built `dist/` directory in the repository.

 You can follow instructions in the
 [Chrome Extension Developer Documentation][chrome-ext-load] for more details.